BWRAF Pre Dive Safety Checks – Dive Buddy Check

 A = AIR Pre Dive Safety Checks – Dive Buddy Check System

-A stand for ‘Air’, and given we still can’t breathe underwater unaided, this is probably the most important step. check that the air value is fully open.
+A stand for ‘Air’, and given we still can’t breathe underwater unaided, this is probably the most important step. check that the air valve is fully open.
 Breathe in and out of your own regulator making sure the quality of the air is good (should not have any type of smell or flavor) and that the pressure doesn’t suddenly drop in your pressure gauge (meaning the system isn’t supporting full pressure which is crucial to it maintaining a smooth and easy breathing pressure.)
-Since the regulator needs to maintain your air supply to an ambient pressure which is the same pressure as the water which surround you it needs a full, steady and secure air flow.
-If it does not have this, as a diver gets deeper, the regulator will struggle to supply you with enough air to breath smoothly.
-Advanced divers and Deep divers with not be able to breath by the time you reach 30m or deeper If the needle moves during your pre
+Since the regulator needs to maintain your air supply to an ambient pressure which is the same pressure as the water which surrounds you it needs a full, steady and secures airflow.
+If it does not have this, as a diver gets deeper, the regulator will struggle to supply you with enough air to breathe smoothly.
+Advanced divers and Deep divers with not be able to breathe by the time you reach 30m or deeper If the needle moves during your pre-dive

 F = Final OK Pre Dive Safety Check – Dive Buddy Check System

 The F is for ‘Final Ok’ and all it means is that you should check your gear one last time and make sure everything is ready to go and head into the water.
-This steps gives one last chance to find any issues with the equipment, and don’t forget to check your dive computer is active and has good battery, make sure you have your fins and mask and have removed your sunglasses if you’re wearing them.
-I have seen a few people enter a dive with sun glasses on instead of a mask by mistake! pretty funny until your Ray Bans get lost in 30m of sea water!
+This steps gives one last chance to find any issues with the equipment, and don’t forget to check your dive computer is active and has a good battery, make sure you have your fins and mask and have removed your sunglasses if you’re wearing them.
+I have seen a few people enter a dive with sunglasses instead of a mask by mistake! pretty funny until your Ray-Bans get lost in 30m of seawater.